Video games in Switzerland: 1990s

 Many Swiss games were released during the 1990s.
 As micro-computers became affordable in Switzerland and programming had been taught for years in schools, more and more games were created.
 Some are still known today because of their open source licences, e.g. The Last Eichhof (1993) or GLTron (1999), the latter being still regularly updated.
 Games appeared in various regions of Switzerland.
-At EPFL and then on external servers, some employees created and maintained a multi-user dungeon game situated in the Middle Earth, MUME.
+At EPFL and then on external servers, a group of students created and maintained a multi-user dungeon game situated in the Middle Earth, MUME.
 GATE, a game similar to The Legend of Zelda was released on Apple IIGS and Macintosh, in 1991.
 The same year, Supaplex, similar to Boulder Dash, was released for Amiga and DOS computers.
 Traps 'n' Treasures, a role-playing video game, was released in 1993 on Amiga.

 Most of the games created by Daniel Roux for Epsitec, a Swiss company producing the Smaky computers, were released between 1988 and 2003.
 Eleven of them displayed the brand mascot, a yellow character named Blupi.
 Some of these games were educational (e.g. Blupi at Home, Fun with Blupi), others were real-time simulation games (e.g. Planet Blupi) or platform games (e.g. Speedy Eggbert).
 Games were created first for Smaky, but were later adapted for DOS and Windows, and sometimes translated (in English, Korean, Hebrew, etc.).
 More than 100.000 copies of the Windows version of Speedy Eggbert were distributed in North America.

 In 1997, a Tennis game was played remotely between EPFL and UNIGE with virtual reality devices and movement recognition, using telecommunications.